darkpalacestudio/manuals/caterpillar/03_63_controls_spreadeq.md

 #### Gain
 <span class="location">*(Located right of the Spread EQ Widget)*</span>\
-Click and drag to adjust the gain of the bell peaks.
+Click and drag to adjust the gain of the bell filters.

 #### Filter Count
 <span class="location">*(Located left of the Spread EQ Widget)*</span>\